THE LATEST...

 “The powdered flowers have been used as an emetic in place of the bulbs, and in the form of infusion or syrup, in pulmonary catarrh."

-So those schoolchildren accidentally ingested an ancient emetic - which worked as expected.
+So those schoolchildren accidentally ingested an ancient emetic - which worked exactly as a doctor would expect.

 Lucky for them, the dosage was low.